 Located in the community of Tye River, Nelson County, Virginia, USA

 All the wood I buy is as sustainably sourced and local as possible.
 Then I try to find good uses for the parts of boards not suited to spindle use.
-Usually I can make a different tool from all but the smallest scraps.
-Those become kindling and all the shavings go to my garden as mulch.
+All the shavings mulch my garden.

 I always glue the whorl to the shaft to prevent it becoming loose from seasonal wood movement.
 I finish with a semi gloss polyurethane varnish so no oiling or waxing is necessary.
 If you spin in the grease you can use a dish soap dampened cloth followed by a water damp soap removal wipe, just don't submerge in water or leave wet. *Ebony and some other exotic whorls get a different finish, wet those at your own risk.

-If you drop the spindle on the hook or bend it watch the spin first to see if a correction is necessary.
+If you drop the spindle on the hook or it gets bent watch the spin first to see if a correction is necessary.
+The spindle should hang with the shaft centered under the leader.
 When a wobble is apparent during normal spinning you will need to straighten the hook.
 To do so: hold the end of the shaft pinched in your fingers and gently nudge the hook with your thumb towards center.
 Soft small corrections are best.
 Each adjustment should be followed by a test spin to see if the wobble is removed.

 My business, Cynthia Wood Spinner, is licensed in Nelson County, VA and registered for Virginia Sales Tax.
 As a result Virginia sales have 5.3% tax added.

 All orders start with an email or phone call ch@CynthiaHaney.com.

 Let me know what you want and where it will be shipped.
 I will confirm availability and details.
 I update the store as tools sell so it should be accurate except the week following a festival.